RyanBoomer30/GenerativeJournal/README.md

 # BUHack2022
 Track: Revamping the Old

-- Additional tracks:  Sargent College Hack, Friends for Drew 1, BU Spark
+- Additional challenges:  Sargent College Hack, Friends for Drew 1, BU Spark

 A new way to visualize journal entries